yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-2/index.md

 `First and foremost...` most of our GPU work has been possible thanks to research done by the people working on nouveau (mesa's Nvidia free driver) and libnx's nouveau port to Switch.
 They have been of huge help.

 `Second...` many people believe that Vulkan will bring lots of performance improvements to the emulator...
 I was one of those too.
-Don't get me wrong, it might bring some boost on some hardware vendors, but the main issue resides in Vulkan's design.
+Don't get me wrong, it might boost performance on some hardware vendors, but the main issue resides in Vulkan's design.
 It is designed in a way that the programmer cooks and reuses its resources, but in emulation you can't easily know what's going to happen in the future.
 On the other hand, OpenGL, by design, works without backing its commands.

 Some people might ask, why would we want two APIs?
 I think one API is going to perform better on two vendors, while the other API is prevalent on the other vendor.

-`And last, but not the least...` We have a console that's just two years old, and it's still lacking the mainstream entries for most Nintendo IPs: Metroid, Donkey Kong Country, the announced Gen 8 Pokémon, Star Fox, Mario Kart, F-Zero (who knows? maybe they will find a way to refresh the franchise) and the end-of-cycle Zelda.
+`And last, but not least...` We have a console that's just two years old, and it's still lacking the mainstream entries for most Nintendo IPs: Metroid, Donkey Kong Country, the announced Gen 8 Pokémon, Star Fox, Mario Kart, F-Zero (who knows? maybe they will find a way to refresh the franchise) and the end-of-cycle Zelda.

 I'm really excited about what's to come, and how good Switch emulators will perform with these games.
 Emulation has been surprisingly faster in the last few years.
 Let's look forward to a wonderful future...
 ***